 Footpath on Tumbulgum Rd between Old Wharf St and library is too narrow and too close to a dangerous road.
-Lack of pedestrian crossing in front of Sathya Sai Primary School, Nullum St

 Footpath on Tumbulgum Rd between Old Wharf St and library is too narrow and too close to a dangerous road.
-Lack of pedestrian crossing in front of Sathya Sai Primary School, Nullum St

 I have 2 boys who loves to cycle to school everyday but there is no pedestrian footpath at the end of William St, Murwillumbah.
 So they walk first until they reached the footpath.
 Even then walking around the corner of William St the verge bushes are over grown and the boys almost have to walk on a busy road.
-The roundabout on William St/ Byangum Rd is very dangerous because pedestrian's can't see vehicles that will turn from Byangum to William St, Murwillumbah.

-The footpath along Nullum street from the corner of prince street to Sathya Sai Primary school is incomplete and requires that I walk my 4 children either across the vacant lot (grass in rarely mown and frequently muddy) or onto the road which is a heavy bus and traffic route at school pick up and drop off times.
-It's dangerous.

-My children like to ride to school but there is no foot path at the end of William st. They have to walk for a while before they get connected to a footpath.
-The verge is not maintained bush is grown and the kids have to almost walk on the road.

-For an able bodied person, the network of footpaths in Murwillumbah is adequently to walk to almost all parts of town.

-The path along Tumbulgum Road is very narrow and traffic is so close and fast.
-Cyclists have to dismount as its not safe on this stretch of road, so it's very crowded.
-It's a litter area too, so not very attractive

-I am here on behalf of my school community - Sathya Sai Primary School and Nullum Street in Murwillumbah.
+The roundabout on William The footpath along Nullum street from the corner of prince street to Sathya Sai Primary school is incomplete and requires that I walk my 4 children either across the vacant lot (grass in rarely mown and frequently muddy) or onto My children like to ride to school but there is no foot path at the end of William st. They have to walk for a while before they get connected to a footpath.
+The verge is not maintained bush is grown and the kids have to almost For an able bodied person, the network of footpaths in Murwillumbah is adequently to walk to almost all parts of The path along Tumbulgum Road is very narrow and traffic is so close and fast.
+Cyclists have to dismount as its I am here on behalf of my school community - Sathya Sai Primary School and Nullum Street in Murwillumbah.
 It is currently an unsafe situation with no pedestrian crossing merely crossing flags.
-Buses pull out after dropping students off and sometimes do not see pedestrians waiting to cross the other side.

-Sunnyside Mall desperately needs an escalator
+Buses pull out after dropping Sunnyside Mall desperately needs an escalator

 Footpaths must be designed to fit with landscaping for shade and street furniture, including bubblers.
 This is critical in our hot, humid climate.
 People will use paths if the walk is pleasurable.
-Routes should be planned from key points on central M'bah's outskirts to the CBD.
-Focus less on cycling in M'Bah and more on pedestrians, as the hilly terrain is not conducive to cycling in many parts of the town.

-My children go to school in Nullum St opposite Knox Park and I do not like them crossing there.
+Routes should be planned from My children go to school in Nullum St opposite Knox Park and I do not like them crossing there.
 The current arrangement is not clear to drivers, that pedestrians take priority.
-I also find the intersection at Nullum St and Brisbane St (the street heading to Sunnyside?) to be quite dangerous and people often run across there instead of walking up to the crossing near the Foodworks.

-There needs to be a pedestrian crossing out the front of the Sathya Sai Primary School.
+I also find the intersection at Nullum St and There needs to be a pedestrian crossing out the front of the Sathya Sai Primary School.

 Queensland road, between St Patricks and the showgrounds.
 Access to the Murwillumbah Farmers Market is along a road with no line markings, no footpath (dry & dusty or wet & muddy).
-A defined footpath would be helpful and increase safety, encouraging more people to walk to the markets rather than drive.

-Sathya Sai School Nullum St Murwillumbah
+A defined footpath would be helpful Sathya Sai School Nullum St Murwillumbah

 I have been witness to and had my own experience of nearly been hit by a passing vehicle.
-The most important observation is the p platers from the high school down the road seem unaware of the crossing conditions.
-My children and I were almost hit by a car full of school students with a student driver of the last day of school last year.
-I had to push my children back off the road as they drove past at full speed.
-This is a very unsafe design currently and need urgent attention,.

-We need a proper pedestrian crossing at 9 Nullum street to reach the Sathya Sai school.
-Often drivers don't stop and or drive too fast and this puts our children in danger

-Byangum Rd Murwillumbah, footpath near roundabout (Willumbin St).
+The most important observation is the p platers from the the high school down the road seem unaware of the crossing conditions.
+My children and I were almost hit by a car full of school students with a student driver of the last day of school last We need a proper pedestrian crossing at 9 Nullum street to reach the Sathya Sai school.
+Often drivers don't stop Byangum Rd Murwillumbah, footpath near roundabout (Willumbin St).
 Improved signage for pedestrian crossing near Hayes Toyota.
 Bicycle lane on Tweed Valley way post petrol stations (from bridge onto M'Bah to Quarry Rd).
 Please do look at the traffic situation on Nullum Street with regards to the safety of students crossing the road.
 The carpark for the school is on the opposite side of the road and hence students need to CROSS the road.
-A zebra crossing - flashing lights etc is needed during school pick up and drop off times.

-Need crossing at Byangum Rd, Wentworth Lane
+A Need crossing at Byangum Rd, Wentworth Lane